 2.4 Account Statements, Entire Balance Due.
 You must pay all Charges made on Card Accounts and Cards by the date stated in your Account Statement.
 You must also pay all fees or penalties incurred through use of Cards for such Charges, including if you fail to pay any Charge on time.
 These amounts and payment dates will be reflected on your Account Statement made available to you on your Dashboard.

 2.5 Payment.
 You authorize us to debit funds you owe us from your Bank Account.
 On the due date state on each Account Statement, we will initiate a debit from your Bank Account to pay the amount indicated on the Account Statement.
-If we are unable to successfully debit your Bank Account or if we are notified that your Bank Account has insufficient funds to complete the debit, we may choose to re-attempt to debit your Bank Account up to five times.
+If we are unable to successfully debit your Bank Account or if we are notified that your Bank Account has insufficient funds to complete the debit, we may re-attempt to debit your Bank Account multiple times as permitted by the NACHA Rules.
 You agree that we will have no liability if we cannot successfully debit your Bank Account or if your Bank Account has insufficient funds when we attempt (or re-attempt) to debit your Bank Account.
 If we cannot successfully debit your Bank Account or if your Bank Account has insufficient funds, you authorize us to debit or setoff funds you owe us from any (i) Deposit that you have established as provided under Section 3.4, or (ii) amounts processed by us under the terms of the Stripe Services Agreement.
 We may also debit your Bank Account to replenish the Deposit amount.
 The exact time that the Bank Account will be debited for the amount indicated on your Account Statement may vary, depending on the processing capabilities of the bank that holds the Bank Account.
 If we are unable to successfully debit your Bank Account for any reason, we may suspend your ability to make any further Charges on any Cards in our sole discretion.
 Furthermore, you may be assessed returned payment fees related to any insufficient funds transaction.
 You may change your Bank Account on your Dashboard at any time; however, we are not responsible for any fees or losses you suffer that result from erroneous Bank Account information provided by you, or due to the timing of the change.

 2.6 Fees.
 We will disclose fees and penalties associated with the Program Account and Cards before you open a Program Account.
 Fees and penalties may include periodic fees, foreign Transaction fees, penalties for misuse, funds transfer fees, account maintenance fees, Card issuance or replacement fees, and penalties for late or failed payments.
 As of the date of this Agreement, we charge no fees or penalties in connection with the Program Accounts or Cards.
 We may change fees or penalties by providing you 30 days’ advance notice.
 All fees or penalties owed are in addition to amounts owed for Charges on Card Accounts and Cards.
 We reserve the right to prevent Cards from functioning outside the United States.
 Issuer will convert any Charges you make in a currency other than USD into USD.
 We will select exchange rates from a range of exchange rates available on the date the Charges are cleared over the Card Network; therefore, the exchange rate of the Charge may vary from the exchange rate at the time of the Transaction.